ekahorsu/linear-and-logistic-regression/README.md

 A from-first-principles implementation of linear and logistic regression using only NumPy, validated against scikit-learn on real public datasets.

 > **Note on viewing the notebook:** GitHub's notebook preview is currently experiencing a platform-wide rendering outage.
 The key results and plots are reproduced below in this README.
-To view the full notebook, open `linear_and_logistic_regression.ipynb` locally in Jupyter.
+The complete notebook's code and outputs are present in 'linear_and_logistic_regression.md.'
+To view the actual notebook, open `linear_and_logistic_regression.ipynb` locally in Jupyter.

 ## Overview